swagtoy/treebird/README.md

 usable enough to improve the experience with JS.

-Treebird uses C with FCGI, mastodont-c (library designed for Treebird, but can be used for other applications as well), and **optional** JavaScript for the frontend (100% functional without javascript, it only helps).
-Uses [RE:DOM](https://redom.js.org/) (3kb js library) to assist with DOM creation and native JS apis. (bundled, no need to build)
+Treebird uses C with FCGI, mastodont-c (library designed for Treebird, but can be used for other applications as well), Perl, and **optional** JavaScript for the frontend (100% functional without javascript, it only helps).
+Uses [RE:DOM](https://redom.js.org/) (2kb JS library) to assist with DOM creation and native JS apis.
+(Already bundled)

 ## Why?